Gottfried Silbermann: Silbermann and Bach

 The 18th-century musician Johann Friedrich Agricola tells a story about the relationship of Silbermann, Johann Sebastian Bach, and pianos.
 After Silbermann had completed two instruments, Agricola says, he showed them to Bach, who replied critically, saying that the tone was weak in the treble and the keys were hard to play even though the tone was pleasant.
 Silbermann was stung and angered by the criticism, but ultimately took it to heart and was able to improve his pianos (exactly how is not known, but it may have been the result of Silbermann's encountering Cristofori's most mature instruments).
 The improved Silbermann pianos met with Bach's "complete approval" ("völlige Gutheißung"), and indeed a preserved sales voucher dated May 8, 1749 shows that Bach acted as an intermediary for Silbermann in the sale of one of his pianos.
-Bach also endorsed Silbermann's organs as well, as borne out by the fact that he was asked by both the church and Silbermann to give the inaugural concert of his new instrument on 1 December 1736 for the Frauenkirche Dresden.
+Bach also endorsed Silbermann's organs, as borne out by the fact that he was asked by both the church and Silbermann to give the inaugural concert of his new instrument on 1 December 1736 for the Frauenkirche Dresden.

 Silbermann's pupils

 Silbermann's most important contribution to the piano may have been as the teacher of other builders.
 His nephew and pupil Johann Andreas Silbermann was the teacher of Johann Andreas Stein, who perfected the so-called "Viennese action", found in the pianos used by Haydn, Mozart, and Beethoven.
-Another group of Silbermann pupils were the so-called the "twelve apostles".
-These builders fled Germany during and after the time of chaos created by the Seven Years' War (1756-1763), migrating to England, where economic prosperity was creating new opportunities for instrument builders.
+Another group of Silbermann pupils were the so-called "twelve apostles".
+These builders fled Germany during and after the time of chaos created by the Seven Years' War (1756–1763), migrating to England, where economic prosperity was creating new opportunities for instrument builders.
 The "twelve apostles" included Johannes Zumpe, whose invention of an affordable small square piano greatly popularized the instrument.
 They also included Americus Backers, one of the inventors of the "English action", which was a modified version of the Cristofori action.

 Silbermann's role was crucial because, unlike other builders of his day, he refused to compromise on the quality of the action.
 Cristofori's action was complex and hard to build, leading many builders (e.g. Zumpe) to use instead a simplified, but clumsier action.
 Through Backers and others, the original conception of a complex but effective action survived.
 The English action was later modified and improved further by Sébastien Érard and Henri Herz to yield the action used in all grand pianos today.
 With the advent of industrial methods of manufacture, it ultimately became economical to include the complex modern action even in inexpensive pianos, thus vindicating Silbermann's original decision.

 Silbermann's fame as a builder and teacher was such that for many decades he was regarded as the inventor of the piano; it was only with nineteenth-century scholarship that this honor was restored to Cristofori.